jason-zavala/CS5350/README.md

 Passing "random" or "bag" for the third argument will run using the bagged trees algorithm / random forests method respectively.

+update:
+Ensemble Learning:

+to run my decisionTree_bankHeist.py use:

+python3 decisionTree_bankHeist.py ada 1 bag

+the first argument tells it to use the adaboost algorithm the second argument tells the depth of the tree the third argument is the type of ensemble method (random, boost, bag)

+Examples:
+python3 decisionTree_bankHeist.py ada 1 random
+python3 decisionTree_bankHeist.py ada 2 bag
+python3 decisionTree_bankHeist.py ada 122 boost